Skydance Animation

-Skydance Animation, LLC, is an American animation studio that is a division of Paramount Pictures, founded on March 16, 2017.
-The studio is based in Los Angeles, with offices in Stamford, Connecticut, and Madrid, Spain; the Madrid branch was originally Ilion Animation Studios.
+Skydance Animation, LLC is an American animation studio based in Santa Monica, California.
+A division of Paramount Pictures, it was founded on March 16, 2017.
+It is primarily known for its animated feature films produced for theatrical and streaming release.
+Alongside its headquarters, Skydance Animation has offices in Stamford, Connecticut, and Madrid, Spain; the Madrid branch was originally Ilion Animation Studios.

-Skydance Animation's first film, Luck, was released on August 5, 2022, on Apple TV+.
-Its most recent film is Spellbound, released on November 22, 2024, on Netflix, followed by four other film projects: Swapped; Ray Gunn (both 2026); an untitled Jack and the Beanstalk project; and an untitled Don Hall project (all for Netflix).
+The studio's first film, Luck, was released on August 5, 2022, on Apple TV+.
+Its most recent film is Swapped, released on May 1, 2026, on Netflix.
+Its upcoming slate includes Ray Gunn (2026), an Eddie and the Beanstalk (both for Netflix), Cosmic Motors, an untitled Don Hall project, & another project under the working title Jaguar (for Paramount Pictures).